-The quality level of the education that Health Care College in Stockholm offers is needed in a growing Stockholm.
-We have a growing population, a population that is getting older, and a population with high demands for its healthcare and social care.
+The quality level of the education that Health- and Social Care College in Stockholm offers is needed in a growing Stockholm.
+We have a growing population, a population that is getting older, and a population with high demands for its health- and social care.
 In order for us to be able to offer the residents of Stockholm County good care in the future, we must guarantee the supply of staff.
-With the Health Care College, City of Stockholm, the Stockholm County Council, Solna, Sollentuna, Haninge and Botkyrka are taking a holistic approach to future challenges in healthcare and social care.
-The education courses are conducted in collaboration with the Red Cross University College.
+With the Health- and Social Care College, City of Stockholm, the Stockholm County Council, Solna, Sollentuna, Haninge and Botkyrka are taking a holistic approach to future challenges in health- and social care.
+The education courses are conducted in collaboration with the Red Cross University.

-The Health Care College in Stockholm is certified regionally and regulated by the board for the college.
+The Health- and Social Care College in Stockholm is certified regionally and regulated by the board for the college.
 Organisers of education who wish to conduct education courses as part of this concept will be certified locally under this agreement.
 As a result, the education courses that are conducted are run by different organisers and in different schools.

 A college preparatory healthcare and social care programme

-The Health Care programme allows you to gain knowledge and skills to be able to provide care and services to those who because of injury, illness, disability or age need care, help, dedication and support.
+The Health- and Social Care programme allows you to gain knowledge and skills to be able to provide care and services to those who because of injury, illness, disability or age need care, help, dedication and support.

 You gain knowledge in nursing sciences, medical technology and inter-cultural skills.
 You will learn about the body from a holistic perspective, about the technology in healthcare, how to keep records and not least how to treat people in need of healthcare and social care.
 Everything closely linked to both the world of work and research.